jsilvela/hugo-lost/README.md

 A simple theme for Hugo, based on *Hugo Zen*.

+Can do theme switch: dark mode is based on Solarized Dark, Light mode is lifted off of the London Review of Books (in 2022)

 Hugo Lost is a departure from [Hugo Zen](https://github.com/rakuishi/hugo-zen), adding a few bits I needed for my sites
 [Lost Among Notes](https://blog.silvela.org/) and Lost Among Europeans, and simplifying